how to mix colors: everything you need to know

 Burnt Sienna and Ultramarine Blue are a very useful mixture.

-Add more Ultramarine to make a cool black.
 Use more Burnt Sienna for a nice warm brown.

 How to mix grey colors

 We don’t buy tubes of grey paint because it's so easy when we know how to mix colors.
-Mixing white with any of our dark, neutral colors will create various tints of grey.

-We may use the greys or the original dark color to subdue any of the other colors in the painting.
-This produces color harmony because all the colors in the painting are related.
+Then we may use the greys or the original dark color to subdue any of the other colors in the painting.
+This maintains color harmony because all the colors are related.
+Plus, we won't have to keep mixing our greys and darks again throughout the painting process.

 how do we use color in our paintings?